udacity/pdsnd_github/README.md

 ### Github Project
 ### Description

-Describe what your project is about and what it does
+A local and remote repository are created, and the bikeshare code and files are posted and modified on them.

 ### Files used
-Include the files used
+bikeshare.py, chicago.csv, washington.csv, new york.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.